 Travel to Aylmer Hut brings us down to the top of the Franz icefall.
 The lower we get the more broken the ice becomes until it finally it turns into a broken cascade of tumbling ice.
 A helicopter rendezvous takes us back to Fox Township.

-This video provides practical demonstration of the common equipment and clothing required for ski touring in New Zealand
+This video provides practical demonstration of the common equipment and clothing required for glacier hiking in New Zealand

 Hire or Buy?